begeh/paint/README.md

 2. Select a tool to use (subsequent toolbar items)
 3. Click on highlighted square of canvas to use tool

-- Dimensions of canvas may be altered in realtime by entering height and width values (in px) in toolbar.
+- Dimensions of canvas may be altered in realtime by entering height and width values (in px) into the toolbar.
 Canvas height and width can be increased up to the current size of the browser window.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).